 Tameside, United Kingdom

-Droylsden Academy is a mainstream, co-educational, non-denominational secondary school for children aged 11-16.
-It is situated in Droylsden, Manchester, and there are currently 850 pupils on its roll.
+Audenshaw School is a mainstream, non-denominational, state-funded secondary academy for boys aged 11-16.
+It is situated in Audenshaw, Manchester, and has approximately 1,000 students on roll.

 The school was founded in 1932 as Audenshaw Grammar School for Boys.

 Mrs Jeanette Saw

 Our School aims to provide a quality education in a caring community based

 on values of respect, responsibility and resilience and a relentless pursuit